 GraalVM is a tool for developers to write and execute Java code.
 Specifically, GraalVM is a Java Virtual Machine (JVM) and Java Development Kit (JDK) created by Oracle.
-The JVM is a program made to execute code.
-It allows Java programs to run on any device or operating system.
-The JDK is a software development environment that allows users to create Java-native applications that can be executed and run by the JVM, as well as a Java Runtime Environment (JRE).
+It is a high-performance runtime that provides improvements in application performance and efficiency.

 How does GraalVM work?

-GraalVM 20.0.0 has two different offerings: Community Edition and Enterprise Edition.
+GraalVM 20 has two different offerings: a Community Edition and Enterprise Edition.
 Both editions are designed to work for Windows, Linux and macOS platforms and on x86 64-bit systems.
-Most builds of GraalVM are based on either JDK 8 or 11.
+GraalVM is based on either JDK 8 or 11.

-Along with current versions of GraalVM that are available for download, new versions are currently being worked on, such as the graalvm-ce-java11-linux-aarch64-20.0.0 bundle available for testing on GitHub.
+Along with current versions of GraalVM that are available for download, new versions are currently being worked on, and are available for testing on GitHub.

 History of GraalVM

-The name Graal came from the GraalVM compiler that's used by the tool.
-The compiler was designed to be implemented once and written as a library that could handle many different tasks.
-The first production-ready version of GraalVM was version 19.0, announced and released by Oracle in May 2019.
-In February 2020, GraalVM 20.0.0 was released.
+The first production-ready version of GraalVM Enterprise was version 19.0, announced and released by Oracle in May 2019.
+In February 2020, GraalVM Enterprise 20.0.0 was released.
 This version focused on improving its support for Windows systems, as well as introduced an enhanced native-image tool and improved the tooling support.
 Changes were also made to the compiler and the supported languages.